aarikpokras/cfget/README.md

 Or you can get the build from the artifacts page.

 ## Contributing
 To contribute a snippet, make a pull request with the snippet in its proper format in the proper directory.
+Additionally, at the top of the snippet, add a link to the full documentation for that section.